 The entire area to the south-west of the medieval city is now known as The Golden Triangle, beloved of estate agents.
 The borders of this vibrant area can be drawn in various ways but the Triangle’s online organ, The Lentil (“Our finger on your pulse”), gives this authoritative version:

-I can’t remember who told me that this piece of orphaned wall was the last remnant of the Unthank Estate, but it seems to have passed into folk memory.
-It shelters No 38 Unthank Road from traffic and is at the junction with Clarendon Road.
+I can’t remember who told me that this piece of tall wall was the last remnant of the Unthank Estate, but it has adopted the status of urban myth.
+The wall shelters No 38 Unthank Road from traffic and is at the junction with Clarendon Road.

 In the early C19th, according to Reverend Nixseaman , William Unthank lived in Heigham House and he places this directly opposite the stable wall above.
-But it is claimed elsewhere that the family actually lived too far down Unthank Road for this to be part of the stables.
+However, it is claimed elsewhere that the family estate was further down Unthank Road, too far away for ‘the wall’ to be part of their stables.

-The tithe records of 1842 clearly state that the brewer Timothy Steward owned Heigham House (sometimes called Lodge) opposite the wall, while it was William’s heir, Clement William Unthank, who was living with family and servants further down the road near modern-day Bury Street (blue star) .
+So who did live opposite the wall?
+Consulting the tithe records for 1842 reveals that the brewer Timothy Steward lived here; he is shown as the owner of Heigham House (sometimes called Lodge) while William’s heir, Clement William Unthank, is recorded as living with family and servants further down the road near modern-day Bury Street (blue star).

 - Nixseaman, A.J.
 (1972).
 The Intwood Story.ISBN 0950274208, Norwich.
 (Available from the Heritage Centre, Norwich Library)

 - Read the excellent article by Norwich City Council on St Giles Gate http://www.norwich.gov.uk/apps/citywalls/20/report.asp